anoopkcn/obsidian-reference-map/README.md

 - **Reference Map View** - View details of your references in the current document.
 - **Reference Map Search** - Search for references online to create or insert details.
+- **Reference Map Graph** - A graph view showing all the references and their citing/cited references and connection between them.

 ### Reference Map View